William C. Smith Jr.: Social issues

 In December 2018, Smith signed onto an amicus brief in the U.S. Supreme Court case American Legion v.
 American Humanist Association defending the cross-shaped Peace Cross monument in Bladensburg, Maryland.

 During the 2019 legislative session, Smith introduced legislation that would allow residents to designate their gender as "X" on driver's licenses.
 The bill passed and became law.
 In 2025, Smith introduced the Carlton R. Smith Act, a bill to remove a criminal penalty for intentionally transferring HIV to another person.

 In 2020, Smith introduced the CROWN Act, which would ban discrimination based on hairstyle.
 The bill passed and became law.

 During the 2022 legislative session, Smith introduced legislation that would prohibit the prosecution of individuals who come to Maryland to receive abortion services.
 The bill was reintroduced in 2023 following the Dobbs v.
 Jackson Women's Health Organization decision, during which it passed and was signed into law.

 In March 2023, Smith testified in support of the Maryland Child Victims Act, a bill to abolish the statute of limitations on child sexual assault cases.
+During the 2026 legislative session, he introduced a bill that would remove attorney fee caps on lawsuits filed under the Child Victims Act.

+During the 2026 legislative session, Smith introduced a bill to investigate conditions at the House of Reformation and Instruction for Colored Children in Cheltenham, citing the rediscovery of a grave site containing an estimated 230 youths buried in unmarked graves.